fathym-it/docs/docs/introduction/overview.md

 ## No Vendor Lock-In

-Because our virtual developers are always helping your team develop code under enterprise best practice standards, and not just locking your best practices away in our config.
-Most of the code, solutions and components you use require no vendor lock.
+Our virtual developers are always helping your team develop code under enterprise best practice standards, not just locking your best practices away in our config.
+Most of the code, solutions and components you use have no vendor lock-in.
 Read more on [no vendor lock-in](developers/no-vendor-lock-in)